-specifies that a carriage return entered alone will display the next location or register in the format that was previously in effect.

-specifies the type of format in effect with the choice of one of the following parameters:

-- A specifies that the printed output of the next location or register will be displayed in assembly language format. - C specifies that the next location or register will be displayed in character format. - D specifies that the next location or register will be displayed in double precision floating point format. - E specifies that the next location register will be displayed in single precision floating point format. - F specifies that the next location or register will be displayed in fullword decimal format.
+- spacebar specifies that the spacebar can be pressed to display the next location or register in the format that was previously in effect.
+If followed by an option character, the display will be altered to the format specified. - CR specifies that a carriage return entered alone will display the next location or register in the format that was previously in effect. - option specifies the type of format in effect with the choice of one of the following parameters: - A specifies that the printed output of the next location or register will be displayed in assembly language format. - C specifies that the next location or register will be displayed in character format. - D specifies that the next location or register will be displayed in double precision floating point format. - E specifies that the next location register will be displayed in single precision floating point format. - F specifies that the next location or register will be displayed in fullword decimal format.